jylhakos/literature_and_publications/LC-1350/Timeline of Shift to Large Language Models in Text-to-Text Translation.md

 #### 3.3.1 Automatic Metrics

-This study employs a comprehensive suite of automatic evaluation metrics to assess translation quality (complete mathematical formulations provided in Appendix B):
+This study employs a suite of automatic evaluation metrics to assess translation quality (complete mathematical formulations provided in Appendix B):

 **BLEU Score Calculation**:
 ```